Bennett Foddy: Career

-Foddy has said that his best design work happened while he was procrastinating from other work.
-He taught himself to program and design games in 2006 from online tutorials while working on his philosophy dissertation.
+Foddy has said that his best design work happened while procrastinating on other work.
+He taught himself to program and design games starting in 2006 from online tutorials while working on his philosophy dissertation.
 In his first Flash game, Too Many Ninjas (2007), players defended their immobile ninja avatar against oncoming ninjas.
 The game mainly relies on reflexes and a small set of buttons.
-Its positive press encouraged Foddy to continue the pursuit, but Foddy hid this hobby from his colleagues to avoid the philosophy field's stigma against philosophers who do not wholly dedicate themselves to their philosophy work.
+Its positive press encouraged Foddy to continue the pursuit.
+Still, Foddy hid this hobby from his colleagues to avoid the philosophy field's stigma against philosophers who do not wholly dedicate themselves to their philosophy work.

 He moved to the United States as a postdoctoral researcher at Princeton University from 2007 to 2010.
 Foddy wrote philosophy papers and lectured on topics of drug addiction.
 Meanwhile, he developed another simple game, QWOP, for release in 2008, in which the player uses the four keyboard keys of the game's title to control the muscles of an Olympic sprinter.
-It was a modest success at release, but became an Internet sensation and one of his most recognisable titles following its popularisation on burgeoning websites Stumbleupon, Reddit, and YouTube in late 2010.
+It was a modest success at release but became an Internet sensation and one of his most recognizable titles following its popularisation on burgeoning websites Stumbleupon, Reddit, and YouTube in late 2010.
 QWOP enjoyed attention uncommon for indie games of its size.
 Kill Screen included the title in its 2011 Museum of Modern Art event and it appeared on the American television show The Office in 2012.
 As his postdoctoral work ended, Foddy's game design career outshined his philosophy career with the help of QWOP, but before he came to choose the former, Foddy served as the deputy director of Oxford University's Institute for Science and Ethics.

-Foddy did not intend for QWOP to connect with his philosophy work, but he saw similarities between his use of reward–punishment cycles and the motivations behind addiction.
-For a time, he also worked on ascertaining the existence of game addiction and considered the intrinsic values of in-game rewards.
+Foddy did not intend for QWOP to connect with his philosophy work.
+Still, he saw similarities between his use of reward–punishment cycles and the motivations behind addiction.
+He also worked on ascertaining the existence of game addiction and considered the intrinsic values of in-game rewards.
 Foddy later came to describe his game design aspirations as "literary", building atop a lineage of predecessors.
 In content, QWOP is based on the 1980s arcade game Track & Field.
-Foddy's childhood gaming experiences became touchstones for the themes he would develop in QWOP and which would recur throughout his next titles.
+Foddy's childhood gaming experiences became touchstones for the themes he would develop in QWOP which would recur throughout his next titles.
 Foddy sought to recreate the vexing difficulty of games from his youth and the range of emotions they pique.
 He also wanted to create the "immediacy" of direct-to-TV video game appliances, which lacked the software load times characteristic of console games.
 Though several of his games prominently feature rhythm, it was not a consideration in his design.